Working together to protect Florida’s panther.

 Federal Threats to the Endangered Species Act

-A flurry of federal bills have been introduced in the 115th session of Congress to undermine, weaken, and or greatly restrict the Endangered Species Act.
-Don’t be fooled by their deceptive names, these bills would have a negative impact on a broad range of both captive and wild animals found in the U.S. and abroad.
+A flurry of federal bills were introduced in the 115th session of Congress to undermine, weaken, and or greatly restrict the Endangered Species Act.
+Don’t be fooled by their deceptive names, these bills would have had a negative impact on a broad range of both captive and wild animals found in the U.S. and abroad.
+We’ll continue to watch progress on these bills as they are reintroduced in the 116th session of Congress.
 Most all of them also directly threaten the protective status of the Florida panther.
-Here are a few of the highlights:
+Here are a few to look for:

 Protect the Endangered Species Act for Florida Panthers!